 Candidacy is determined through an evaluation performed by an experienced CEENTA ophthalmologist and our laser center.
 Good candidates must be at least 18 years of age and have good eye and general health with a stable prescription that fits the range for LASIK surgery.
 Patients with amblyopia (lazy eye), strabismus (muscle imbalance), dry eye or other eye problems should alert their doctor.
 Women should be finished with breastfeeding for three months before pursuing an evaluation.

 how do i get started?

-Charlotte Eye Ear Nose & Throat Associates, P.A. has three LASIK surgeons: William Hammonds, MD, Scott Jaben, MD, and Casey Mathys, MD.
+Charlotte Eye Ear Nose & Throat Associates, P.A. has four LASIK surgeons: William Hammonds, MD, Scott Jaben, MD, Casey Mathys, MD, and Vipul Shah, MD.
 You can call 704-295-3000 and the call center can connect you with these doctors.
 Please do not make an appointment.
 You need to be screened by phone before coming into the clinic.
 Your evaluation for LASIK is complimentary and will occur at the SouthPark office of Charlotte Eye Ear Nose & Throat Associates, P.A. on Fairview Rd in Charlotte, NC.
 The screening evaluation includes specialized testing and imaging, a complete eye exam with and without dilation, and an in-depth discussion and review with your doctor regarding your personal findings, best options, intended outcomes, and risks.

 how is lasik performed and what should i expect?